 Extended health care will typically cover two to four pairs of medical-grade compression socks, sleeves, or stockings a year.
 If you wear them every day, your socks will last about 6 months before the compression is less effective.

 READ MORE: Which Compression Socks Are Right For You?

 To review, you should wear compression socks if you are sitting or standing for long periods of time.
 It takes seven consecutive steps to get the calf muscle pumping blood back to the heart.
 Wear compression socks for travelling, whether it’s by air or by vehicle.

 Pregnant women can benefit from compression therapy to reduce strain on the blood vessels while carrying the added weight of a baby.
 Athletes can benefit from compression therapy both during their sport and as a recovery tool afterwards.
 Knee-high socks in marathon runners are not simply a fashion statement!

 READ MORE: Athletic Compression Socks For Non-Athletes

-So put aside your vanity, and think about your health for a moment – consider wearing compression therapy.
+So put aside your vanity, and think about your health for a moment – consider wearing compression socks for travelling.